My SEO Promise to you

 A Life Cycle of a Web Search

-- The Search Bot (Internet Robot) systematically Crawls the web following web links.
+- The Search Bot (Internet Robot), or Search Spider systematically Crawls the web following web links.
 The search bot parses the content from the websites it crawls.
 Googlebot is Google’s web crawler.

-- Searcher queries a search engine (User Intent).
+- A Searcher queries a search engine (User Intent).

-- The Search Engine looks into its index and uses hundreds of algorithms to show results that match the user intent.
-Google admits to having around 200 SERP ranking factors (algorithms).
-Plus they use human website reviewers as well.
+- The Search Engine interrogates its index and uses hundreds of algorithms to show results that match the user intent.
+Google admits to having around 200 search (algorithms).
+Plus, they use human website reviewers as well.

 - Google might deliver these results in many ways including The Knowledge Graph, Direct Results, Featured Snippets and the Rich List.